Like many of you travelers out there, we’ve been searching for the perfect travel backpack for over 6 years.

 As you scroll down, you’ll realize that we love Peak Design bags.
 The main reason is that we’re always carrying camera gear, and they build their bags with cameras in mind.
-When they announced a Travel backpack, we knew it would be promising.
+When they announced a Travel Backpack 45L, we knew it would be promising.

 The bag is well designed and packed with a ton of features.
 They excel at giving you a clean, minimalist design but still many ways to customize the bag to how you travel.

-- Plenty of compartments while still have a large clamshell design
+- Plenty of compartments while still having a large clamshell design

 - Can pair with their other organizational items and camera cubes to have access to it while out